-As a mother to a young daughter I am fully aware that one day I am going to have to explain how her body works.
+As a mother to a young daughter, I am fully aware that one day, I will have to explain how her body works.
 I’m going to have to explain to her about periods, her changing body and how these things will affect her future.
-Next weekend I celebrate my 39th birthday so it’s a VERY long time since I started my periods and whilst I do remember vaguely what my Mum said to me at the time, I don’t remember it that well.
+Next weekend, I celebrate my 39th birthday, so it’s a VERY long time since I started my periods, and whilst I do remember vaguely what my Mum said to me at the time, I don’t remember it that well.

-I was recently contacted by the Always Press Office who had undertaken a survey of UK women conducted to coincide with the launch of New Tampax Compak Pearl.
-They wanted to know how much young women really knew about the shape of their inner curves.
-A woman’s vagina is actually flat but this is something I didn’t know, even after having three children.
+I was recently contacted by the Always Press Office, which had surveyed UK women conducted to coincide with the launch of the Tampax Compak Pearl.
+They wanted to know how much young women knew about the shape of their inner curves.
+A woman’s vagina is actually flat, but this is something I didn’t know, even after having three children.
 I was more in the camp of the 75% who believe that it differs but more from person to person, than in relation to their body shape.
 These are just some of the interesting facts they discovered;

 – Only 8% of girls know the true shape of their inner curves